 Publishing article to the wider public

-When publishing the page to the wider public, ensure all safety measurements are disabled:
+Before publishing a page to the wider public, disable all safety measures:

-- Confidential, wait until the expiry date has passed or manually overwrite the status.
+- Confidential: Wait until the expiry date has passed, or manually override the status.

-The preview URL of the page and added media assets will automatically be changed to live links once the article is published.
+The preview URL of the page and its media assets automatically changes to live links once the article is published.

 Sync the publication and distribution